angr/angr-doc/docs/toplevel.md

 <BV64 reg_48_11_64{UNINITIALIZED}>
 ```

 This is still a 64-bit bitvector, but it doesn't contain a numerical value.
 Instead, it has a name!
 This is called a _symbolic variable_ and it is the underpinning of symbolic execution.
 Don't panic!
-We will discuss all of this in detail in the _very_ next chapter of this book.
+We will discuss all of this in detail exactly two chapters from now.

 #### Simulation Managers